San Ignacio

 What and Why

 During the Age of Discovery in the 17th century CE, the Spanish conquistadores arrived at the Paraná region of Brazil.
-With the conquistadores, there were Jesuit missionaries whose mission was to spread the gospel and convert the indigenous locals.
-The original areas suffered constant attacks of the Portuguese Bandeirantes, the mission moved in the 1630s CE, and did not settle in its current location until late 17th century CE.
-It was called San Ignacio Miní to distinguish it from the larger mission, San Ignacio Guazú, meaning great in Guaraní.
+Together with the conquistadores, there were Jesuit missionaries whose mission was to spread the gospel and convert the indigenous locals, where the original areas Paraná region suffered from constant attacks and kidnaps of the Portuguese Bandeirantes for their slave trade.
+The mission started in the 1630s CE, but did not settle in its current location until late 17th century CE.
+The Jesuit mission, and later the site, was called San Ignacio Miní to distinguish it from the larger mission, San Ignacio Guazú, meaning great in Guaraní.
+It must be emphasised that the Jesuit actually explored many areas of South America, but apparently this the San Ignacio mission became one of the most successful.

 Toponymy